SeisComP/common/plugins/locator/stdloc/descriptions/global_stdloc.rst

 More importantly the travel time tables used by the locator must be able to take into consideration all the above too.

-GenLon is simple, but can deal with all this requirements.
-It also supports any SeisComP travel time table, which means it can also be configured with the `homogeneous` model, which is able to take into consideration the above points.
+StdLoc is simple, but can deal with all this requirements.

 Travel Time Table